Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work we have shown that a single geometric action constructed from a Clifford--algebra--valued curvature, together with an induced dual operator built from the frame, reproduces simultaneously the canonical kinetic terms for Yang--Mills fields, spin-$\tfrac12$ fermions, and a class of quadratic gravity models with torsion.
-Remarkably, for a particular choice of parameters, the gravitational sector contains known ghost-free models with propagating torsion originally identified by Sezgin.
-This result is structurally enforced, as it emerges without imposing \emph{a priori} restrictions on the curvature invariants beyond those dictated by the Clifford-algebraic structure.
+In this work we have shown that a single geometric action, constructed from a Clifford--algebra--valued curvature together with a Hodge dual operator induced by the frame, is sufficient to reproduce simultaneously the canonical kinetic terms for Yang--Mills fields, spin-$\tfrac{1}{2}$ fermions, and a broad class of quadratic gravity models with torsion.
+Remarkably, for specific choices of the coupling parameters, the gravitational sector contains known ghost--free models with propagating torsion originally identified by Sezgin.
+Crucially, this result is not imposed by hand: it emerges naturally from the restricted set of invariants dictated by the underlying Clifford--algebraic structure.

-A key conceptual point of the present construction is that gravity is not appended to a Yang--Mills theory, nor is the tetrad introduced as an external compensator field.
-Instead, both the gravitational and internal gauge sectors arise from the same underlying Clifford--valued curvature invariant.
-In this sense, the tetrad appears as part of the geometric data defining the dual operator, rather than as an independent gauge field.
-Likewise, the Hodge dual is not assumed as a background operation \cite{Pagels:1982tc}, but is dynamically induced by the Clifford-algebra--valued frame.
-In contrast to MacDowell--Mansouri--type constructions, where a projection or symmetry breaking is imposed to isolate gravity, here the Lorentz sector and its dynamics are selected algebraically by the Clifford trace itself.
+A central conceptual aspect of the present construction is that gravity is not added to a Yang--Mills theory as an external sector, nor is the tetrad introduced as an auxiliary compensator field.
+Instead, both the gravitational and internal gauge interactions arise from the same Clifford--valued curvature invariant.
+Similarly, the Hodge dual is not postulated as a background operation \cite{Pagels:1982tc}, but is dynamically induced by the Clifford--algebra--valued frame itself.
+In contrast to MacDowell--Mansouri--type approaches, where gravity is isolated through explicit projections or symmetry--breaking prescriptions, here the Lorentz sector and its dynamics are selected algebraically by the Clifford trace.

-Allowing for a generic Einstein--Cartan connection, the curvature naturally decomposes into pair-symmetric and pair-antisymmetric components.
-This decomposition provides a transparent way to isolate Riemannian and non-Riemannian contributions prior to performing a full spin--parity analysis.
-Three models were found, in which, at the linearized level, the usual massless $\mathbf{2}^{+}$ graviton originates from the pair-symmetric sector, while the propagating torsion modes ($\mathbf{1}^{\pm}$ and $\mathbf{0}^{-}$ in the ghost-free case) arise from curvature components sourced by contortion.
-Beyond linear order, mixing occurs through quadratic contortion terms, but the decomposition remains a useful organizational tool for understanding the spectrum.